-Although District School Board of Pasco County (STAR at Quail Hollow) 21st CCLC program strived to provide adult family member activities that would attract most of the adult family members of actively participating 21st CCLC students, the number of students with adult family members engaged in 21st CCLC activities was lower than expected.
+Although Pasco County School District (Quail Hollow) 21st CCLC program strived to provide adult family member activities that would attract most of the adult family members of actively participating 21st CCLC students, the number of students with adult family members engaged in 21st CCLC activities was lower than expected.
 While the desire may be 100% engagement, this is generally an unrealistic goal for any program, particularly those serving low-income populations where many parents work long hours or multiple jobs.
-Regardless, the District School Board of Pasco County (STAR at Quail Hollow) 21st CCLC program is encouraged to strive towards as high of a rate as possible, and is encouraged to develop a plan for increased parent and adult family member participation in literacy events and adult activities.
+Regardless, the Pasco County School District (Quail Hollow) 21st CCLC program is encouraged to strive towards as high of a rate as possible, and is encouraged to develop a plan for increased parent and adult family member participation in literacy events and adult activities.
 This should be a written plan and/or list of ideas for engaging adult family members and increasing involvement.
 These ideas could potentially include outreach efforts (e.g., flyers, newsletter, phone calls), parent interest survey completed when they pick up their children (e.g., survey for them to check off what they would be interested in attending and when), and adult literacy event enhancements (e.g., food, high-interest speakers, etc.).
 It is noted family member involvement is very challenging in this population, and becomes even more difficult as children become more independent.